Mohammad-Abohasan/Mastering-JavaScript-in-20-Days/Course02.md

 ### `then()` method and functionality to call on completion
 Any code we want to run on the returned data must also be saved on the promise object.
 <br />
-Added using .then method to the hidden property 'onFulfilment'.
+Added using `.then` method to the hidden property `onFulfilment` array.
 <br />
-Promise objects will automatically trigger the attached function to run (with its input being the returned data).
+Promise objects will **automatically** trigger the attached function to run (with its input being the returned data).

 ```javascript